5.56×45mm NATO: Improvements

 Advances have been made in 5.56 mm ammunition.
 The U.S. military had adopted for limited issue a 77-grain (5.0 g) "Match" bullet, type classified as the Mk 262.
 The heavy, lightly constructed bullet fragments more violently at short range and also has a longer fragmentation range.
 Originally designed for use in the Mk 12 SPR, the ammunition has found favor with special forces units who were seeking a more effective cartridge to fire from their M4A1 carbines.
-Commercially available loadings using these heavier (and longer) bullets can be prohibitively expensive and cost much more than military surplus ammunition.
+Commercially available loadings with these heavier (and longer) bullets can be prohibitively expensive, costing much more than military surplus ammunition.
 Additionally, these heavy-for-caliber loadings sacrifice some penetrative ability compared to the M855 round (which has a steel penetrator tip).
-Performance of 5.56×45mm military ammunition can generally be categorized as almost entirely dependent upon velocity in order to wound effectively.
+The performance of 5.56×45mm military ammunition can generally be categorized as almost entirely dependent on velocity to wound effectively.
 Heavy OTM bullets enhance soft tissue wounding ability at the expense of hard-target/barrier penetration.

 U.S. Special Forces had sought to create a round that had increased power out of carbine M4 barrels and compact SCAR-L barrels, while increasing hard target performance.
 Developmental efforts led to the creation of the Mk318.
-The bullet uses an open-tip design to inflict damage on soft tissue, and has a brass rear to penetrate hard targets.
-The tip and lead core fragments consistently even when using short barrels, while the rear moves through once the front impacts.
+The bullet uses an open-tip design to inflict damage on soft tissue and has a brass rear to penetrate hard targets.
+The tip and lead core fragments consistently, even when using short barrels, while the rear moves through once the front impacts.
 It has more consistent performance because it is not yaw-dependent like the M855; the nose fragments upon impact and solid rear penetrator continues to move relatively straight.
 This makes the Mk318 effective against personnel with or without body armor.
 The round also increases accuracy, from 3–5 minute of angle (MOA) with the M855 from an M4A1 barrel to 1.71 MOA at 300 yards and 1.67 MOA at 600 yards from a 14 in SCAR-L barrel.